iamstuartwilson/strava/README.md

 VERSION BUMP
 -------

-Latest version **1.2.2**
+Latest version **1.3.0**

-**Updates include:**

-- Possibility to access the HTTP response headers
-- PHP 7 compatibility
-- Basic PHPUnit test cases for Auth URL generation
+- Adds possibility to use absolute URL for an endpoint to work with [new webhook functionality](http://strava.github.io/api/partner/v3/events/)

 Overview
 ------------